Fox v Hancock & Boston – 7 June 1777

 The British frigate Fox 28, Captain Patrick Fotheringham, was patrolling the Grand Banks off Newfoundland on the morning of Saturday 7 June when at 5 a.m. two unknown vessels were seen bearing down at great speed from to windward.
 These were the rebel American frigates Hancock 34 Commodore John Manley, who had been born in Torbay, England, and the Boston 24, Captain Hector McNeill, who was Irish born of Scottish descent.

-The American frigates were the heaviest and swiftest sail of a force of ten rebel vessels that had been sent out from Boston on 21 May to cruise off the Newfoundland Banks in order to take advantage of the British naval concentration at New York.
-But from the outset there had been difficulties within the squadron, not least because the two American?commanders were on appalling terms, with McNeill being particularly scathing of his senior.
+The two American frigates were the heaviest and swiftest sail of a force of ten rebel vessels that had been sent out from Boston on 21 May to cruise off the Newfoundland Banks in order to take advantage of the British naval concentration at New York.
+From the outset there had been difficulties within the squadron, not least because the two senior American commanders were on appalling terms, with McNeill being particularly scathing of the commodore.
 Furthermore, during the first week of the cruise the other vessels, being privateers, had decided to go their own way rather than risk being part of such a large force that would be susceptible to a reaction from the British, and thus it was that the rivals had been left to go it alone in their endeavour to discomfort their enemy.

 It was after the two frigates had turned their heads back to the north to resume their cruise that they discovered the Fox.
-Within an hour the Hancock, flying British colours, had come within close range of Fortheringham?s command.
-Being some thirty-odd men short of her full complement of one hundred and seventy men, and not believing that the rebels were possessed of two such large vessels, the British frigate failed to clear for action in sufficient time to offer a riposte to the Hancock?s initial broadside, the rebel frigate by now having run up the flag of the thirteen colonies.
-There followed a verbal exchange, the American responding to Fotheringham?s hailed enquiry to the effect that they were American rovers, and ordering the British frigate to strike immediately.
-Fotheringham gallantly replied that he intended to ?strike? as soon as possible.
+Within an hour the Hancock, flying British colours, had come within close range of Fortheringham’s command.
+Not believing that the rebels were possessed of two such large vessels, the British frigate failed to clear for action in sufficient time to offer a riposte to the Hancock’s initial broadside, the rebel frigate by now having run up the flag of the thirteen colonies.
+There followed a verbal exchange, the American responding to Fotheringham’s hailed enquiry to the effect that they were American rovers, and ordering the British frigate to strike immediately.
+Fotheringham gallantly replied that he intended to ‘strike’ as soon as possible.
 When the British did respond, a fiercely fought half-hour action ensued, but with the Boston coming up hand over fist Fotheringham was forced to turn tail whilst still deploying his stern-chasers on his erstwhile opponent.
 Nevertheless, the faster-sailing Hancock was easily able to remain in contact over the next four hours, and a second action commenced at noon.